Combine and conquer: model averaging for out-of-distribution forecasting: Acknowledgements

 \section{Acknowledgements}

 Stephane Hess acknowledges the support of the Delft Excellence Fund, as well as the European Research Council through the advanced grant 101020940-SYNERGY.
 Sander van Cranenburgh acknowledges the support of the TU Delft AI Labs programme.
 The authors are thankful to Thomas Hancock, Tim Hillel and Georges Sfeir for comments on an earlier draft.
+The comments of three anonymous referees have helped us to substantially improve the paper.